Drenmi/sludge/README.md

 In this example, knocking on a door will result in a sensory event targeting sight and hearing inside the room where the knock happens.
 (So far I am unaware of any cases where someone was able to smell or taste a knock on a door.)
 Since one can normally not hear *who* is knocking on a door, the contextual information of the actor is not included in the message targeting hearing.
 In the case of a knock, we would normally emit an event targeting only hearing to the connecting room as well.

+#### Resolving Sensory Events

+All recipients may not perceive some event the same way.
+Upon resolution, `SensoryEvent`s therefore need to be contextualized with the point of view of the character experiencing it.
+This allows taking into account any circumstances of the recipient.

 ## Testing

 You can easily run the test suite by invoking `npm test`.